veilwr4ith/Chimera/README.md

-# Little-shits - Destructive Encryption Worm
+# Chimera - Encryption Worm

 ## Description
-WormyCrypter is a potent Python script designed for destructive encryption and rapid propagation across directories.
+Chimera is a potent Python script designed for destructive encryption and rapid propagation across directories.
 The script employs the Fernet symmetric encryption library to encrypt files in targeted directories, rendering them inaccessible.

 ## Usage
 **Caution:** This script is likely destructive and intended for educational purposes only.
 Execute the script responsibly in a controlled environment to understand its impact.